qoomon/Jira-Issue-Card-Printer/README.md

 Bengt

 ## Licence
+It is free for personal and professional purpose.

+**You are not allowed to change and host this boockmarklet under your own github account.**

-If you fork this project you are not allowed to remove the copyright section 'qoomon.com Bengt Brodersen'
+You may fork this project to contribute.

 ### Card Layout
 ![Card Layout](CardExample.png)